dbamman/litbank/README.md

 # LitBank

-LitBank is an annotated dataset of 100 works of fiction to support tasks in natural language processing and the computational humanities, described in more detail in:
+LitBank is an annotated dataset of 100 works of English-language fiction to support tasks in natural language processing and the computational humanities, described in more detail in the following publications:

-David Bamman, Sejal Popat and Sheng Shen, "[An Annotated Dataset of Literary Entities](http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/naacl2019_literary_entities.pdf)", NAACL 2019.
+* David Bamman, Sejal Popat and Sheng Shen, "[An Annotated Dataset of Literary Entities](http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/naacl2019_literary_entities.pdf)", NAACL 2019.

+* Matt Sims, Jong Ho Park and David Bamman, "[Literary Event Detection](http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/acl2019_literary_events.pdf)", ACL 2019.

+LitBank currently contains annotations for *entities* and *events* in a sample of ~2,000 words from each of those texts, totaling 210,532 tokens.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Dataset" property="dct:title" rel="dct:type">LitBank</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ## Entity annotations

-The current layer of annotations in LitBank identifies the entities in text, in six of the ACE 2005 categories:
+The entity annotation layer of LitBank covers six of the ACE 2005 categories in text:

 * People (PER): *Tom Sawyer*, *her daughter*
 * Facilities (FAC): *the house*, *the kitchen*